niuers/Distributed-System-Design-Review/Communications.md

 1. TCP is a connection-oriented protocol over an IP network.
 Connection is established and terminated using a handshake.
 All packets sent are guaranteed to reach the destination in the original order and without corruption through:
    * Sequence numbers and checksum fields for each packet
    * Acknowledgement packets and automatic retransmission
+1. Each application is assigned a unique TCP port number to enable delivery to the correct application on hosts where many applications are running.
 1. TCP connections are reliable and ordered.
 All data you send is guaranteed to arrive at the other side and in the order you wrote it.
 This imply the use of acknowledgement packets sent back to the sender.
 2. It’s also a stream protocol, so TCP automatically splits your data into packets and sends them over the network for you.
 3. When a file or message send it will get delivered unless connections fails.
 If connection lost, the server will request the lost part.
 There is no corruption while transferring a message.